Dreams (1990 film): "The Weeping Demon"

 A man finds himself wandering around a misty, bleak mountainous terrain.
-He meets an oni-like man, who is actually a mutated human with a single horn on his head.
-The "demon" explains that there had been a nuclear holocaust which resulted in the loss of nature and animals, towering dandelions taller than humans, and humans sprouting horns.
+He meets an oni-like being, who is actually a mutated human with a single horn on his head.
+The "demon" explains that there had been a nuclear holocaust which resulted in the loss of plants and animals, and in the aftermath are towering dandelions taller than humans, deformed animals, and people sprouting horns.
 He elaborates that, by dusk, the horns cause them to feel excruciating pain; however, they cannot die, so they simply howl in agony during the night.
-Many of the "demons" were former millionaires and government officials, who are now (in Buddhist style) suffering through a hell befitting for their sins.
+Many of the "demons" were former millionaires and government officials, who are now suffering through a hell befitting for their sins.

 The "demon" warns the man to flee, when the man asks where he should go to, the "demon" asks if he too wants to become a demon.
 The horrified man then runs away from the scene with the "demon" in pursuit.

-"Village of the Watermills"
+"The Village of the Water Mills"

 A man enters a peaceful, stream-laden village, where he sees children laying flowers on a large stone.
-He meets an elderly, wise man who is fixing a broken watermill wheel.
-The elder informs the younger man that residents of the village simply refer to it as "the village", and that outsiders call it "the village of the watermills".
+He meets an elderly, wise man who is fixing a broken water mill wheel.
+The elder informs the younger man that residents of the village simply refer to it as "the village", and that outsiders call it "the village of the water mills".
 When the younger man inquires about the lack of electricity in the village, the elder explains that the people of his village decided long ago to forsake modern technology, and laments the notion of modern convenience and the pollution of nature.

 The younger man asks the elder about the stone which children were placing flowers on.
 The elder tells him that, long ago, an ailing traveler died on that spot.
 The villagers buried him there and placed the rock there as a headstone.
 Ever since, it has become customary in the village to offer flowers there.
 The younger man and the elder hear the sounds of a funeral procession for an old woman nearby.
 Rather than mourning her death, the people in the procession celebrate joyfully the peaceful end of her long life.
 The elder goes to join the procession, and the younger man leaves flowers on the stone before departing the village.

 Cast

+The titles of roles have been adapted from The Criterion Collection.